genomicsclass/leanpub/manuscript/eda_with_pca.md

 ## [1] "hgfocus"
 ```

-We need to download and install the `hgfocus.db` package and then extract the chromosome location information
+We need to download and install the `hgfocus.db` package and then extract the chromosome location information.

 ```r